 Section 16(a) of the Exchange Act requires our directors, executive officers and persons who beneficially own more than ten percent of any class of our equity securities registered pursuant to Section 12 of the Exchange Act (collectively, the "Reporting Persons") to file initial statements of beneficial ownership of securities and statements of changes in beneficial ownership of securities with respect to our equity securities with the SEC.
-To our knowledge, based solely on our review of the copies of such forms filed with the SEC and upon written representations of the Reporting Persons received by us, we believe that one indirect holding by Mr. Thomas was not timely included in his initial Form 3, filed on June 22, 2021, which was corrected by an amendment filed on November 16, 2023, and the following Form 4 was inadvertently filed late: one late Form 4 for Eileen Schloss with respect to one transaction on August 30, 2023, filed on February 5, 2024.
+To our knowledge, based solely on our review of the copies of such forms filed with the SEC and upon written representations of the Reporting Persons received by us, we believe that all Section 16(a) filing requirements applicable to Reporting Persons were complied with during the fiscal year, except for the following: (i) one late Form 4 for Marlise Ricci with respect to one transaction on June 15, 2024, filed on March 11, 2025, and (ii) one late Form 4 for Marlise Ricci with respect to one transaction on February 19, 2025, filed on March 11, 2025.
+Additionally, two Forms 4 filed for Ragy Thomas underreported the number of shares sold on October 28, 2024 and September 15, 2023 by 3 shares and 200 shares, respectively, an error that was discovered and corrected on April 21, 2025.